About

 We always welcome talented postdoctoral scholars and Ph.D. students.

-Graduate students can apply for admission through the Biomedical Engineering, Mechanical Engineering, Electrical Engineering, Chemical Engineering, Materials Science, Neuroscience, and BioMolecular Gateway programs.
+Graduate students can apply for admission through the following programs: Biomedical Engineering, Neuroscience, Mechanical Engineering, Electrical Engineering, Chemical Engineering, Materials Science, and the BioMolecular Science Gateway.

 We also welcome undergraduate students to join the lab.